WilhelmOks/JoyRant/README.md

 ✅ Weekly rants

-🚧 Search for rants and users
+🚫 Search for rants and users (Won't implement because devRant API only supports searching rants, not comments and not users.
+This is just not useful.)

 ✅ User profiles